bclins/bclins.github.io/fall24/cs261/notes.md

     data = [line.strip().split(";") for line in file.readlines()]
 ```

-1. Now that you have the data, write a program that converts the data from Fahrenheit to Celsius and then saves the data in new file called `celsius.txt`.
+1. Now that you have the data, write a program that converts the data from Fahrenheit to Celsius and then saves the data in new file called `celsius_temps.txt`.
 Recall that the formula to convert Fahrenheit to Celsius is
 $$C = \tfrac{5}{9}(F - 32).$$

+2. Write a program that uses the same data to find the average high temperature (in Fahrenheit) for each of the twelve months and then writes that information into a file `monthly_temps.txt`.

 - - -